alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 `<Namespace>.<method>(…)`, so each name needs

 1. an entry in `runtimeNamespaceNames` (`packages/compiler/src/rewriter/index.ts`),
-2. a a `@essence-lang/runtime` module — a re-export of the implementation is enough,
+2. a `@essence-lang/runtime` module — a re-export of the implementation is enough,
 3. a place in `builtinMemberOrder` (`packages/compiler/src/enricher/builtins.ts`),
 4. a row in `builtins.spec.ts`'s `runtimeModules`, and